oknk/seaquence/guide.md

 ### Save your Creation

 When you like what you've created, tap on the Session Browser icon on the bottom left, and save a new snapshot of your creation.
-You'll be able to share the link with others!
+Share the link with your friends!

 <a name="full"></a>